Frequently Asked Questions

-Answer: The Level 2 fingerprinting, background checks and the State testing fees are paid directly to those agencies.
-The Level 2 fingerprinting and background fees average $90.00 and is renewed every five years.
+Answer: The Level 2 fingerprinting, background checks, and State testing fees are paid directly to those agencies.
+The Level 2 fingerprinting and background fees average $90.00 and are renewed every five years.
 The State testing fee is $155.

 9. Can I challenge the exam?

-Answer: That's no problem, you will still be licensed in Florida when you take the Florida Nurse Aide exam.
+Answer: That's no problem; you will still be licensed in Florida when taking the Florida Nurse Aide exam.

 11. Are you accredited?

-Answer: We are licensed by the Commission for Independent Education (CIE), Florida Department of Education and approved by the Florida Board of Nursing (BON) to offer CNA courses.
-Regardless of the length of any CNA program, to begin a career in healthcare as an FL licensed CNA, you must take and pass the State exam.
+Answer: We are licensed by the Commission for Independent Education (CIE), Florida Department of Education, and approved by the Florida Board of Nursing (BON) to offer CNA courses.
+Regardless of the length of any CNA program, you must take and pass the State exam to begin a career in healthcare as an FL licensed CNA.

 12. Is CPR included?

 Answer: No, CPR is not included in our CNA prep training course because some individuals are already CPR certified.
-We do, however, offer CPR training and certification at a discounted price of $45 ($50 regular price) for our students.
+We do, however, offer CPR training and certification for $65 for our students.
 Although CPR certification is not needed to sit for the State exam, CPR certification is required to work in a healthcare setting.